 Distinguishing nocturnal seizures from other sleep behavior, such as sleepwalking or night terrors, can be challenging.

-People who live alone may wake up tired, but not know that they have seizures.
+People who live alone may wake up tired.
+However, they do not know that they have seizures.
 If a person does not experience daytime seizures, they may be unaware they are at risk for nighttime seizures.

 A person who has unusual nighttime behavior, headaches in the morning, or unexplained mood changes should see a doctor.